Tech Industry Gold Autumn Challenge – 25 November 2020

-This year’s challenge will take place online on 25th November 2020, where Tech Industry Gold degree students from across the UK will present a tech concept to impress employers.
+This year’s Tech Industry Gold challenge will take place online on 25th November 2020, where Tech Industry Gold degree students from across the UK will present a tech concept to impress employers.
+Make sure you submit your team details asap, and no later than Monday 16th November.

 Technology is enabling businesses and educators to transform their modes of delivery.
 While this can bring great benefits, it also brings particular challenges in terms of digital exclusion.
 We want you to consider one of these challenges and create a tech solution that helps more people to be more connected in our rapidly changing world.